Home / Blog / The real cost of running a persistent AI agent in 2026

 Hermes OS team1 April 20268 min read

 Running a Hermes agent requires a server that stays on.
-You have three paths: rent a VPS, use a managed hosting service, or run it on hardware you own.
+Three paths: rent a VPS, use a managed hosting service, or run it on hardware you own.

 VPS pricing: Hetzner CX22 (2 vCPU, 4 GB RAM) costs €7.49/month.
 DigitalOcean's comparable Droplet is $24/month.
-Hetzner is cheaper but requires you to handle all configuration and maintenance.
+Hetzner is cheaper but you handle all configuration and maintenance yourself.
 Vultr and Linode fall in the $12-18/month range for equivalent specs.
-For a dedicated IP and better I/O, move up to the CX32 (4 vCPU, 8 GB RAM) at €17.99/month — a good choice for agents doing frequent browser automation.
+For a dedicated IP and better I/O, move up to the CX32 (4 vCPU, 8 GB RAM) at €17.99/month — useful if your agent does frequent browser automation.

-Managed hosting: Hermes OS starts at $19/month for the Pilot plan (4 vCPU, 8 GB RAM) and goes to $49/month for the Command plan (16 vCPU, 32 GB RAM).
+Managed hosting: Hermes OS starts at $9.99/month for the Pro plan (2 vCPU, 4 GB RAM) and goes to $19.99/month for the Power plan (4 vCPU, 8 GB RAM).
 You pay slightly more per compute unit than a raw VPS, and in exchange you get configuration already done, monitoring, automatic restarts, and no maintenance time.

 What does this cost in practice?
 For a lean setup — 10-15 scheduled tasks per day, browsing a few URLs each, text-only outputs on Haiku 4.5 — you are typically spending $3-8/month.
 Mixed Haiku/Sonnet workloads with research and code generation run $20-50/month.
-Heavy Sonnet usage with long context tasks (reading large codebases or documents) can push $60-120/month.
+Heavy Sonnet usage with long context tasks can push $60-120/month.

-Browser automation is the token multiplier.
+Browser automation is where tokens compound.
 Vision inputs — screenshots, page captures — are large.
 A task taking 10 screenshots at ~1,000 tokens each, running daily, costs roughly 300,000 tokens per month just for screenshot processing.
-If you are doing frequent browser-heavy work, use Haiku for the vision steps and Sonnet only for the reasoning steps.
-Separate your task configs accordingly.
+Use Haiku for the vision steps and Sonnet only for the reasoning steps if you are doing frequent browser-heavy work.

 Self-hosted agents require time.
-The initial setup is 4-8 hours for someone with Linux experience.
-Ongoing at a minimum of 1-2 hours per month for updates, log review, and debugging intermittent failures.
+Initial setup: 4-8 hours for someone with Linux experience.
+Ongoing minimum: 1-2 hours per month for updates, log review, and debugging intermittent failures.
 When something breaks meaningfully — a Docker update causes a compatibility issue, an API schema change breaks a tool the agent depends on — add 2-6 hours for the incident.

-If your time is worth $50/hour, 2 hours/month of maintenance is $100/month in opportunity cost, more than the server cost itself.
-The actual economics of self-hosting depend heavily on how you value your own time and how much you actually enjoy the infrastructure work.
+If your time is worth $50/hour, 2 hours/month of maintenance is $100/month in opportunity cost.
+More than the server cost itself.
+The actual economics of self-hosting depend heavily on how you value your own time and how much you enjoy the infrastructure work.
+Do not do the comparison without counting maintenance.

 The total picture